DIPlib/diplib/changelogs/diplib_next.md

 - Trying to display an image with wrong color space information would throw an exception.
 The image is now seen as a generic tensor image.

+- Continuous scrolling devices were way too sensitive when using GLFW, it was really hard to zoom in and out of an image.
+(The fix works at least on macOS, let us know if this produces issues on other platforms.)